isomerpages/mci-corp/_digital-society/Test Page.md

 <br><br>
 If you fulfil the eligibility criteria, submit the <a href="https://go.gov.sg/ttds-application">TTDS Application Form</a> with the required supporting documents (preferably in Microsoft Word or Adobe Acrobat PDF formats).
 <br><br>
-1. Capability Development Plan form - download the form and upload it to the TTDS Application Form after completion
+1. <a href="https://go.gov.sg/ttds-cdp">Capability Development Plan form</a> - download the form and upload it to the <a href="https://go.gov.sg/ttds-application">TTDS Application Form</a> after completion
 <br><br>
 2. Curriculum vitae
 <br><br>